On the convergence of higher-order orthogonality iteration: Introduction

 Besides the HOOI method, several other methods have been developed for solving the low-multilinear-rank tensor approximation problem.
 One of the earliest methods, called TUCKALS3, was proposed in \cite{kroonenberg1980principal}.
 TUCKALS3 also sequentially updates $\vA_1$ through $\vA_N$ and then cycles the process, but different from HOOI, it obtains approximate leading left singular vectors of $\vG_n^k$ by carrying out only one step of the so-called Bauer-Rutishauser method \cite{rutishauser1969computational} starting from $\vA_n^k$.
 This update is equivalent to solving a linearized version of the subproblem \eqref{eq:a-sub}, and it prevents $\vA_n^{k+1}$ being far away from $\vA^k_n$.
 Subsequence convergence of TUCKALS3 was established under the assumption that $(\vA_n^k)^\top\vG_n^k(\vG_n^k)^\top\vA_n^k$ is positive definite for all $n$ and $k$.
 Although TUCKALS3 has slightly lower per-iteration complexity than HOOI, it does not converge as fast as HOOI as demonstrated in Figure \ref{fig:cvg-bh}.

-Recently, some Newton-type methods on manifolds were developed for the low-multilinear-rank tensor approximation problem such as the Newton-Grassmann method in \cite{elden2009newton} and the Riemannian trust region scheme in \cite{ishteva2011best}.
+Recently, some Newton-type methods on manifolds were developed for the low-multilinear-rank tensor approximation problem such as the (quasi)Newton-Grassmann method \cite{elden2009newton, savas2010quasi}, geometric Newton method \cite{ishteva2009differential} and the Riemannian trust region scheme \cite{ishteva2011best}.
 These methods usually exhibit superlinear convergence.
-Numerical experiments in \cite{ishteva2011best} demonstrate that for small-size problems, the Riemannian trust region scheme can take much fewer iterations and also less time than the HOOI method to reach a high-level accuracy based on the gradient information.
+Numerical experiments in \cite{ishteva2011best} demonstrate that for small-size problems, the Riemannian trust region scheme and/or Newton-type methods can take much fewer iterations and also less time than the HOOI method to reach a high-level accuracy based on violation to the first-order optimality condition.
 However, for medium-size or large-size problems, or if only medium-level accuracy is required, the HOOI method is superior over the Riemannian trust region scheme and also several other Newton-type methods.

 Under negative definiteness assumption on the Hessian of a local maximizer, the Newton-type methods are guaranteed to have superlinear or even quadratic local convergence (c.f. \cite{ishteva2011best}).
 Compared to our block-nondegeneracy assumption, their assumption is strictly stronger because as mentioned in Remark \ref{rm:main}, for a local maximizer, its block-nondegeneracy is equivalent to the negative definiteness of each block Hessian.
 Only with block-nondegeneracy assumption, it is not clear how to show the local convergence of the Newton-type methods.